xfoa/kali-kit/README.md

 This will output the iso in the `build` directory.

+## Building the documentation

+An up-to-date version of the docs can be found [online](https://fo.ax/kali-kit/).
+Optionally, you can build them from the Markdown sources included in this repo.
+The docs build script requires [Pandoc](https://pandoc.org/) and [dos2unix](https://dos2unix.sourceforge.io/), which should be available in most Linux distros.

-To build the docs:
+To build the docs, run:

 ```
 ./make-docs.sh
 ```

-This will output an HTML version of the docs to `build/html_docs`, and a DOS-readable TXT version of the docs to `src/iso/DOCS` which will included in the ISO when it's built.
+This will output a stand-alone HTML version of the docs to `build/html_docs`, and a DOS-readable TXT version of the docs to `src/iso/DOCS` which will included in the ISO when it's built.

-Network adapter packet drivers were written by Russell Nelson, and the sources for them can be found on [his site](http://crynwr.com/drivers/00index.html).

 ## License

-The contents of this repository, with the exception of files in `src/iso`, are &copy; copyright [foax](https://fo.ax) (unless otherwise stated) and are distributed under the GPLv3 license.
+The contents of this repository, with the exception of programs and drivers in `src/iso`, are &copy; [foax](https://fo.ax) unless otherwise stated, and are distributed under the GPLv3 license.
-Some content in this repository is copyrighted, and is distrubted without the permission of its authors.
+Some drivers and applications included in this repository have been distrubted without the permission of their authors.
-Such content is distributed under fair use for educational purposes.
+Such content is distributed under fair use for educational purposes, on the assumption that they are no longer commercially relevant.
-If you are the copyright holder and would like your work removed, please contact me and I will do so.
+If you are the copyright holder for any of these and would like your work removed from this repo, please [contact me](mailto:a@fo.ax) and I will do so.

+The collection of network adapter packet drivers included in this repo were written by Russell Nelson, and the sources for these can be found on [his site](http://crynwr.com/drivers/00index.html).